 The main medicinal properties of the plant are as follows:

-Horse chestnut: contraindications, benefits and harms
+Horse chestnut: contraindications, benefits and harm

-Expectant mothers should also find an alternative to the healing effects of the medicinal tree, chestnut is prohibited for pregnant women especially during the first trimester.
+Expectant mothers should also find an alternative to the healing effects of the medicinal tree. chestnut is prohibited for pregnant women, especially during the first trimester.

 Chestnut and its peel to increase potency

 The recipe for the drug is quite simple: the skins of several fruits are crushed and boiled over low heat in a small amount of water (approximately 200 ml) for 10-15 minutes (until boiling).
-The portion is divided into two parts, taken in the morning and at bedtime.
+The portion is divided into two parts, taken in the morning and before bedtime.
 A man should take this medicine for about 20 days, twice a day, then it is advisable to take a short break of 10 days and continue the course again.

-But despite so many positive properties of chestnut, treatment should be carried out only after a preliminary consultation with a doctor, because it is possible that you have hidden contraindications.
+But despite so many positive properties of chestnut, treatment should be carried out only after preliminary consultation with a doctor, because it is possible that you have hidden contraindications.

 Chemical composition